RHchetan/E-Commerce-Data-Analysis/README.md

 # 📦 E-Commerce Data Analysis 📊

 Welcome to the **E-Commerce Data Analysis** project!
 This repository contains a Jupyter Notebook for exploring, analyzing, and deriving insights from e-commerce transaction data.
-The project leverages Python libraries for data manipulation, visualization, and exploratory data analysis (EDA).
+The project leverages Python libraries for data manipulation and interactive visualizations.

 ---